 Which Mudra is best for yoga practice?

 There is no one "best" Mudra for yoga practice.
 Each Mudra has its benefits and can be used to support different aspects of the wellness practice.

 There is no one "best" Mudra for reflection.
 Each Mudra has its benefits and can be used to support different aspects of the wellness practice.

 Can we do Mudra while sleeping?

-Yes, it is possible, but it’s essential to be mindful of the hands’ position, which comes with an extra layer of challenges during sleep.
+Yes, it is possible, but it’s essential to be mindful of the hands’ position, which comes with extra challenges during sleep.
 It’s better to practice mudras when awake for maximum results.

 ANAHANA CHAKRA RESOURCES